-Since the audit, MPS has also taken steps to strengthen financial controls and implemented all of the State Auditor's recommendations, including:
+Since the audit, MPS has also taken steps to strengthen financial controls and implemented $\underline{all}$ of the State Auditor's recommendations, including:

-- The Board-approved budget is closely monitored on a daily basis by MPS Financial Analysts and adheres to all recommendations made by FCMAT. - MPS now uses a variety of systems to handle financial transactions, all designed to ensure appropriate financial controls and transparency.
-Prior to July 2015, MPS used QuickBooks accounting system, effective July 1, 2015, the primary financial support and reporting requirements are provided by EdTec, preeminent back-office services provider to more than 300 charter schools.
-EdTec maintains the general ledger through NetSuite software, including budget and actuals.
-EdTec also prepares interim financial reporting and compiles bank reconciliations.
-Payroll records are submitted to EdTec every pay period and loaded into NetSuite.
-Cash disbursements, and the related approvals, are maintained in CoolSIS, a third-party software that is independent from both PayCom and NetSuite.
-Checks are cut by EdTec using downloads from CoolSIS, MPS' current purchasing software. - NetSuite, Paycom and CoolSIS all have been enhanced and customized for MPS since the implementation date to better serve our specific needs. - In addition, we are adding AssetWorks as a new automated system to monitor and track all our assets and technology equipment.
+- The Board-approved budget is closely monitored on a daily basis by MPS Financial Analysts and adheres to all recommendations made by FCMAT. - MPS has been using a variety of systems to handle financial transactions, all designed to ensure appropriate financial controls and transparency.
+In July 2015, MPS contracted with EdTec, a preeminent back-office services provider to more than 300 Charter Schools, to provide primary financial support and reporting requirements.
+They maintained the general ledger through NetSuite software, including budget and actuals and also prepared interim financial reporting and compiles bank reconciliations.
+Payroll records were submitted to EdTec every pay period and loaded into NetSuite.
+Cash disbursements, and the related approvals, were maintained in CoolSIS, a third-party software that is independent from both PayCom and NetSuite.
+Checks were cut by EdTec using downloads from CoolSIS, MPS' previous purchasing software. - As of July 1, 2018, MPS migrated to a new back office provider, Delta Managed Solutions (DMS).
+DMS was selected after a rigorous proposal and review process by a committee composed of the CEO, CFO, COO and two Senior Financial Analysts, based on the following criteria: (1) Cost; (2) Accounting/Procurement System Software; (3) Staff Training; (4) Ability to Self-Serve; (5) Check and Balance; (6) Audit Compliance/Zero Audit Findings; and (7) Need for CoolSIS.
+As a result, DMS proved to be the best back office provider moving forward.
+Now all of the previous tasks noted in the bullet point above will be handled by our new provider, DMS and new tracking system, Escape. - NetSuite, Paycom and Escape all have been enhanced and customized for MPS since the implementation date to better serve our specific needs. - In addition, we are adding AssetWorks as a new automated system to monitor and track all our assets and technology equipment.